In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Preliminaries

-where $G_t(x)=(2\pi t)^{-d/2} \exp\left( -\frac{|x|^2}{2t}\right)$ is the heat kernel, the stochastic integral is understood in the sense of Definition \ref{d.2.1}.
-If equation \eqref{e.3.1} holds up to some time instant $t<t_0$ for some positive $t_0$, then we say that \eqref{PAM} has a \emph{local random field solution}.
+where $G_t(x)=(2\pi t)^{-d/2} \exp\left( -\frac{|x|^2}{2t}\right)$ is the heat kernel, and the stochastic integral is understood in the sense of Definition \ref{d.2.1}.
+If equation \eqref{e.3.1} holds up to some time instant $t<t_0$ for a positive $t_0$, then we say that equation \eqref{PAM} has a local random field solution.